JetBrains/Qodana/topics/pricing.md

 page for payment details.
 After the payment, you will be redirected to the [project setup](set-up-your-project.md) page of Qodana Cloud.

-2. During the onboarding stage on the Qodana Cloud website, you’ll generate a public key that will be identified by %instance%, as well as a project token for uploading %instance% reports to your first project.
+2. During the onboarding stage, Qodana Cloud will generate a public key that will be identified by %instance%, as well as a project token for uploading %instance% reports to your first project.
 Although the Community license does not require a Qodana Cloud account, it will be more convenient to use Qodana Cloud in this case too.